GEO vs SEO: What Small Businesses Need to Know

 Add FAQ sections to every key page

 AI Overviews and ChatGPT pull from FAQ-formatted content consistently because it is already structured as a question and answer.
+The AI does not have to interpret the relationship.
+It is explicit.
 If your pages do not have them, add them.
 Base the questions on what customers actually ask, not what keywords look good.

 04